maxundeli/MonitoringBot/README.md

 | **server/** | FastAPI application that receives, stores and visualises metrics.
 Integrates with a Telegram bot for user interaction.
 Run with `python -m server`. |
 | **client/** | Cross‑platform agent that collects host metrics (CPU, RAM, GPU, VRAM, disk, uptime) and periodically pushes them to the server.
 Run with `python -m client`. |

-The server stores incoming data in SQLite and can generate on‑demand plots delivered via Telegram.
+The server stores incoming data in a MySQL database and can generate on‑demand plots delivered via Telegram.

 ## Key Features
 * **Metric collection** – CPU and GPU load, memory usage, per‑disk utilisation and system uptime.
 * **Secure communication** – WebSocket over TLS with automatically generated self‑signed certificates (fallback to WS for testing).
 * **Telegram integration** – Inline commands for status queries and remote actions (reboot / shutdown).
-* **Data persistence** – Lightweight storage using SQLite; suitable for single‑instance deployments.
+* **Data persistence** – Uses MySQL for persistent storage.
 * **WebSocket transport** – persistent bidirectional connection lets the server trigger tasks like speed tests instantly and receive full status without delay.
 * **Visualization** – Matplotlib charts returned directly in chat.